azevedolab/sandres/README.md

 <P>Open a terminal and cd to sandres2 directory then, type:

   <I>python3 sandres2.py</I></P>
-<P>&nbsp;</P><P>
+<P>&nbsp;</P>
 <P>Now you have the GUI window for SAnDReS 2.0.
-That´s it, good SAnDReS session.
+That´s it, good SAnDReS session!
 By February 2022, we will have a tutorial page for additional information about how to run SAnDReS.</P>